GianisTsol/online-snake-tui/README.md

 This is the Beatific Bulldogs' submission to the Python Discord Code Jam of Summer 2021.

+A snake game playable in the terminal.
+Includes offline mode, online mode (you can host your own game) and custom mode.
+The game is controlled using arrows.

 ## Installation

  1. [Install Python](https://python.org/downloads)